ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

   }
 ```

+NOTE: Do not use web based URIs for files which _are_ present in the crate.

 ### Embedded data entities that are also on the web

-File Data Entities may already have a corresponding web presence, for instance a landing page that describes the file, including persistent identifiers (e.g. DOI) resolving to an intermediate HTML page instead of the downloadable file directly.
+File Data Entities that are present as local files may already have a corresponding web presence, for instance a landing page that describes the file, including persistent identifiers (e.g. DOI) resolving to an intermediate HTML page instead of the downloadable file directly.

-These can be included for File Data Entities as additional metadata, regardless of whether the File is included in the _RO-Crate Root_ directory or exists on the Web, by using the properties:
+These MAY be included for File Data Entities as additional metadata, regardless of whether the File is included in the _RO-Crate Root_ directory or exists on the Web, by using the properties:

 * [identifier] for formal identifier strings such as DOIs
 * [contentUrl] with a string URL corresponding to a *download* link.
 Following the link (allowing for HTTP redirects) SHOULD directly download the file.
 * [url] with a string URL for a download/landing page for this particular file (e.g. direct download is not available)
 * [subjectOf] to a [CreativeWork] (or [WebPage]) that mentions this file or its content (but also other resources)
 * [mainEntityOfPage] to a [CreativeWork]  (or [WebPage]) that primarily describes this file (or its content)

+Note that if a local file is intended to be packaged the `@id` property MUST  a _URI Path_ relative to the _RO Crate root_, for example `survey-responses-2019.csv` in this example, in this case the content URL points to a download endpoint as a string.

 ```json
   {